Legal Sanctions

 Distribution of Written Procedure

-ATCC's procedure is in the Student Handbook, Employee Handbook, and is published on the ATCC policy/procedure website.
+ATCC's procedure is in the Student Handbook, Employee Handbook, and is published on the ATCC website.
 One or more of these publications is sent via college e-mail, ATCC's official method of communication, to every student and employee annually.
-All new employees and students are provided with a copy of this procedure during their orientation session.
+All new employees and students are provided with a copy of this procedure during their orientation/kickoff session.

 Related ATCC Documents: